 The Department of English makes every attempt possible to provide funding to students who are admitted to the MA/PhD program.
 The number of years of funding is based on whether the student is admitted with a bachelor’s or master’s degree.
 Funding is renewed on a yearly basis as long as the student maintains satisfactory academic progress.

-• Graduate School Fellowships: In addition to the funding provided by the Department of English, the Graduate School awards University and Enrichment Fellowships on a competitive basis to students who are new to graduate education at Ohio State.
+- Graduate School Fellowships: In addition to the funding provided by the Department of English, the Graduate School's Fellowship Program makes awards on a competitive basis to students who are new to graduate education at Ohio State.
 The Department of English's admissions committee submits nominations to the Graduate School’s competition, and a selection committee reviewing nominations from across all graduate programs in the university awards the fellowships.
 Students may not apply directly for fellowship support.
 Each graduate program has a limited number of students who may be nominated for fellowship consideration.
-All Graduate School fellowships provide a monthly stipend, academic tuition and fees and a subsidy of 85% of the student health insurance premiums.
+All Graduate School fellowships provide a monthly stipend, academic tuition and fees and a subsidy of 100% of the student health insurance premiums.
 These fellowships are nonrenewable and may not be deferred.

 Application materials

-The application form for Autumn 2023 will open on September 1, 2022.
-Submit all of the following items electronically through the Graduate Admissions Office:
+The application form for Autumn 2025 will open on September 1, 2024.
+Please submit the following items electronically through the Graduate Admissions Office:

 Please do not send transcripts of course work taken at Ohio State as the Office of Graduate and Professional Admissions will obtain them directly from the Office of the University Registrar (at no cost to you).

-All admissions to the integrated MA/PhD and PhD programs are made for autumn semester only; the application deadline for students who wish to start the program in Autumn 2024 is December 4, 2023.
-The Graduate and Professional Admissions office has a slightly earlier deadline for international applications: November 27, 2023.
-The application for 2024 will open on September 1, 2023.
+All admissions to the integrated MA/PhD and PhD programs are made for Autumn semester only; the application deadline for students who wish to start the program in Autumn 2025 is December 4, 2024.
+The Graduate and Professional Admissions office has a slightly earlier deadline for international applications: November 29, 2024.
+The application for 2025 will open on September 1, 2024.

 Students must apply online and submit all materials (Graduate Admissions and Department requirements) electronically through the Office of Graduate Admissions.
 Please note that your recommenders will receive an email from the university 1-3 days after you submit your application and they should follow the instructions in that email for uploading their letters.
 Letters that arrive within a week of the application deadline will be accepted.